How To Make An Emulsifying Sugar Scrub (And Why They’re So Great)

 You can easily make an emulsifying sugar scrub at home with a few simple ingredients.
 You’ll need sugar, oil, a type of body butter, and emulsifying wax.
 These components create a creamy and revitalizing scrub.

-Finally, you can prolong the life of your scrub with a preservative or customize it to your liking with essential oils.
 Depending on your texture preferences, you can even replace sugar with salt or brown sugar.
 You can easily make it your own!

 Will you be trying this emulsifying sugar scrub recipe?